BernardTatin/eleventy-netlify-boilerplate/pages/about.md

 ## about the fonts used here

-For titles and header, it's [Darker Grotesque](https://fontsarena.com/darker-grotesque-by-gabriel-lam/), for the rest, it's [Proza Libre](https://fontsarena.com/proza-libre-by-bureau-roffa/).
+For titles and header, it's [Darker Grotesque](https://fontsarena.com/darker-grotesque-by-gabriel-lam/), for the rest, it's [Jost](https://indestructibletype.com/Jost.html).
 Both are under the [SIL Open Font License](https://fontsarena.com/licenses-explained/).
 I did not include all the files of their distribution for performance reasons.

 ## about the blog engine